revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-In a SPA, a page refresh never occurs; instead, all necessary HTML, JavaScript, and CSS code is either retrieved by the browser with a single page load,or the appropriate resources are dynamically loaded and added to the page as necessary, usually in response to user actions.
+In a SPA, a page refresh never occurs; instead, all necessary HTML, JavaScript, and CSS code are either retrieved by the browser with a single page load, or the appropriate resources are dynamically loaded and added to the page as necessary, usually in response to user actions.

 </blockquote>
 </details>